 As a design-build general contractor, we work with you to navigate the difficult process of understanding and building an ADU within state laws including:

 - What’s possible for your property and building budget.

 - City and county ADU planning and building department approvals.

 What You Need to Know About Building an ADU in Your City

-- Three Per Lot: There’s a limit to three ADU’s (one junior and one detached) per residential lot zoned for single-family residences with a single-family residence already built on the lot (triplex).
+- Three Per Lot Single Family: There is a limit to three ADUs (one junior and one detached) per residential lot zoned for single-family residences with a single-family residence already built on the lot (triplex).

 - Separate Entrance: An ADU must have its own separate entrance.

 - Bathroom: An ADU must include the minimum of a 3/4 bath (a toilet, sink, and a shower).
 A JADU may include separate sanitation facilities or may share sanitation facilities with the existing structure.